python/mypy/docs/source/config_file.rst

 * The following care should be given to values in the ``pyproject.toml`` files as compared to ``ini`` files:

-  * Strings must be wrapped in double quotes
+  * Strings must be wrapped in double quotes, or single quotes if the string contains special characters

   * Boolean values should be all lower case